theHdd4/TrinityFastAPIDjangoReact/README.md

   Override the API paths with `VITE_ACCOUNTS_API` etc. if needed when deploying the APIs on a separate domain.

+  If API requests return **403 Forbidden** ensure the browser has a valid session cookie.
+Log in via the correct `/api/accounts/login/` path before calling authenticated endpoints like `/api/registry/laboratory-actions/`.

   Update `CSRF_TRUSTED_ORIGINS` and `CORS_ALLOWED_ORIGINS` in
   `TrinityBackendDjango/.env` so both the local frontend URL `http://${HOST_IP}:8080` and the public domain